 Criminal Justice: The UDC Edge

-The UDC criminal justice program also manages the Institute for Public Safety and Justice.
-The Institute provides research, education and training for local criminal justice practitioners, and enables students to pursue grant-funded training and research opportunities while interacting with leading professionals in the field.
+The UDC Criminal Justice program also manages the Institute for Public Safety and Justice.
+It provides research, education and training for local criminal justice practitioners, and enables students to pursue grant-funded training and research opportunities while interacting with leading professionals in the field.

-Criminal justice is about more than police officers and prisons.
-It is the scientific and humane study of crime, examining how the justice system works, how we can effectively promote public safety in our community, and the role of science and technology in both.
-Do you like “CSI” or “Law and Order”?
+Criminal justice is about more than police officers and prisons, with an emphasis on crime, justice and security.
+It is the scientific and humane study of crime, examining how the justice system works and how we can effectively promote public safety in our community.
+Do you enjoy “CSI” or “Law and Order”?
 We can give you a chance to see how the process really works.

 - College of Arts and Sciences

 - Division of Social & Behavioral Sciences

 - Learn more about applying for admission to the criminal justice program

 Students must complete 120 credit hours, including 82 credits required by the major, to earn the Bachelor of Arts degree in Administration of Justice.
 You can learn through a core curriculum and plan of study that emphasizes modern aspects of the criminal justice field including:

 - Conflict Resolution and Mediation

 - Quantitative and Qualitative Research Skills